czbiohub-sf/ulc-malaria-scope/OS_instructions/RTC/RTC_setup.md

 # RTC

+The RTC ensures the Pi has accurate datetime regardless of Internet connection and power loss.
+To stay up to date, the RTC also needs to be updated whenever the Pi has correct time via network time protocol (NTP) syncing.

-The OS needs to be correctly configured for the following behavior:
+The instructions below configure the OS for the following behavior:
 - If Pi is disconnected from internet at startup: Update system time from RTC
-- If Pi successfully syncs to network time protocol (NTP) via internet: Update RTC from system (NTP) time
+- If Pi successfully syncs to NTP via internet: Update RTC from system (NTP) time

 ## Files